xipherix/WebsocketChainExpanderApp/README.md

 ```
 You should see folder release_build with an executable file WebsocketChainExpander.exe and required DLLs under folder WebsocketChainExpander.

-You can change **win-x64** to another OS and you can find the list from [rid-catalog page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
+You can change **win-x64** to another OS, and you can find the list from [rid-catalog page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

 ### Running the application

-You can run the WebsocketChainExpander.exe with the following options
+You can run the WebsocketChainExpander.exe with the following options.

 ```
 WebsocketChainExpander.exe -s ws://<ADS Sercer name/Ip>:<Websocket Port>/WebSocket -u <DACS User> -i <Chain RIC> --verbose